 House of the Good Shepherd's program is based on our belief in the dignity of each person.

-Unique to Chicago in many ways, HGS offers a more comprehensive, curative program over and above immediate, short-term safety.
+Unique to Chicago in many ways, We offer a more comprehensive, curative program over and above immediate, short-term safety.
 In addition to meeting urgent security needs, House of the Good Shepherd's intensive recovery program: 1) promotes healing and recovery for the mothers and children we serve, 2) enables the women to develop independence and self-sufficiency, and 3) empowers the women to break the cycle of abuse.

 Our residents tell us their goals, and we help them get there.
-We leverage HGS resources with those extending beyond and into the community.
-Our residents enable participants to: 1) identify the danger they face with their abusers; 2) understand root causes of their own individual situations, 3) create a safety plan for themselves and their children including identification, school and health records; 4) adapt behaviors to diffuse potential violence; and 5) compile a list of emergency community contacts.
+Our recovery programs enable participants to: 1) identify the danger they face with their abusers; 2) understand root causes of their own individual situations, 3) create a safety plan for themselves and their children including identification, school and health records; 4) adapt behaviors to diffuse potential violence; and 5) compile a list of emergency community contacts.